hms-dbmi/viv/avivator/README.md

 # Avivator

 Avivator is a lightweight "batteries-included" WebGL viewer for remote imaging data, built around Viv.
+A hosted instance of Avivator can be accessed at  [avivator.gehlenborglab.org]( avivator.gehlenborglab.org ).

 ## Development system requirements